One minute, you feel clear and have a plan. The next? Your wife or girlfriend pokes you just right.

 Seriously.

-I tried 103.6 “hacks” to get my wife to be intimate with no success.. and I STILL was insecure that with someone else, she might give in if pursued. ?
+I tried 99.6 “hacks” to get my wife to be intimate with no success.. and I was STILL insecure that with someone else, she would give in…

 Trust me, a woman’s affection is impossible to gain when SHE doesn’t want it to be accessed.